KyleGalvin/frontendBoilerplate/README.md

 ## Todo:

-* Add unit tests
+* Fill out more unit tests
-* Make navbar component stateless
-* Integrate modal component code into the page flow better
 * login/logout redirect to/from dashboard
 * Better HTTP verbs
+* Css layout

 ## To install this project: